Critics slam Kasie Hunt’s analysis, calling her the “Biggest Loser” in the California recall.

 “Larry Elder: On the night of the California recall election, I lost.
 Mystal tweeted, “Kasie Hunt: Hold my beer.”

-“He faced a recall because it’s very easy to start a recall in California,” Legend wrote in response to Hunt’s thread.
+Singer John Legend responded to Hunt’s thread directly, writing: “He faced a recall because it’s ridiculously easy to start a recall in California..
 This is a condensed version of the information.